Theory of local orbital magnetization: local Berry curvature

 \section{Abstract}

-We present a microscopic theory for the local (single site) orbital magnetization in tight-binding systems.
-Each occupied state of energy $\varepsilon_n$ contributes with a local orbital magnetic moment term ${\bm m}_n({\bm r})$ and a local Berry-curvature term ${\bm \Omega}_n({\bm r})$.
-For Bloch electrons (${\bm k}$-space), we go beyond the modern theory by revealing the sublattice texture.
-We identify a topological contribution ${\bm \Omega}^{\text{topo}}_{n\bm k}({\bm r})$ and a geometric contribution ${\bm \Omega}^{\text{geom}}_{n\bm k}({\bm r})$ to the sublattice Berry curvature.
-For systems with open boundaries (${\bm r}$-space), we derive an explicit expression of an effective onsite Berry curvature ${\bm \Omega}_n({\bm r})$.
-Considering two band models, the $\bm k$-space and $\bm r$-space onsite magnetizations coincide numerically but differ from the Bianco-Resta approach.
-They reveal orbital ferromagnetism in topological insulators, and orbital antiferro- and ferrimagnetism in trivial insulators.
-This theory can be used to investigate orbital magnetic textures and their topological properties in many systems of current interest (Moiré, amorphous, quasicrystals, defects, molecules).
+We develop a thermodynamic theory of local orbital magnetization based on a perturbative expansion of the magnetic-field-dependent local density of states.
+Applicable to periodic crystals, finite systems with open boundaries, and ribbons alike, the formalism resolves orbital magnetic textures at the sublattice scale.
+It further reveals a previously unidentified local Berry curvature that captures the magnetic-field-induced redistribution of electronic weight in real space.
+We establish the consistency of the theory across geometries, identify orbital ferro-, antiferro-, and ferrimagnetic phases in both topological and trivial insulators, and demonstrate that the local Berry curvature provides a bulk description of topology in finite systems.

-Magnetism is one of the most familiar properties of materials: easily observed, known since antiquity, and central to modern technologies.
+Magnetism is one of the most familiar properties of materials; easily observed, known since antiquity, and central to modern technologies.
 Magnetization in a material arises from two sources: the spin of the electron and its orbital motion.
 Spin magnetization is tied to collective behavior, giving rise to various kinds of magnetic order (ferromagnetic, antiferromagnetic, etc.).
-By contrast, the orbital magnetization is usually understood at the single-particle level, as the average orbital magnetic moment of electrons at thermodynamic equilibrium.
-Despite this apparent simplicity, only since 2005, has a consistent quantum theory of orbital magnetization for crystalline solids been established \cite{Thonhauser2005,Xiao2005,Ceresoli2006,Xiao2010,Thonhauser2011}.
+By contrast, orbital magnetization is usually understood at the single-particle level as the average orbital momentum of electrons at thermodynamic equilibrium.
+Despite this apparent simplicity, it is only since 2005 that a consistent quantum theory of orbital magnetization for crystalline solids has been established \cite{Thonhauser2005,Xiao2005,Ceresoli2006,Shi2007,Xiao2010,Thonhauser2011}.